 Common Composite Door Problems & How to Prevent Them

-Composite doors have been designed so that they are easy to maintain, highly secure, and offer great thermal efficiency.
-However, like many things around the home, you may likely start to experience a few problems with your composite door over time.
+Composite doors have been designed to be easy to maintain, highly secure, and offer great thermal efficiency.
+However, like many things around the home, you may likely start to experience a few problems with a composite door over time; a very long time, but still, something to be aware of.

-But don’t let this put you off buying a composite door, as in this article, we will highlight the potential problems and offer guidance on how to overcome them!
+Don’t let this put you off buying a composite door.
+We wanted to highlight some of the common problems composite doors, just like any regular front door, have.
+In this article, we will highlight some of the common issues and offer guidance on how to overcome them, so you can become a composite door expert!

 What is a composite door?

-Composite doors are made of more than one material, which allows for the combination of different materials to counteract the common problems (security, durability, non-weather-proof) found in uPVC and timber doors and bring advantages to the structure.
-Combining the materials makes the door stronger, more durable, and makes for a thicker, long-lasting choice.
+Composite doors are made of more than one material, which allows for the combination of different materials to counteract common problems (security, durability, non-weather-proof) found in uPVC/ timber doors and bring advantages to the structure.
+Combining the materials makes these doors a stronger, more durable, long-lasting choice.

-Our composite doors are made from fiberglass with a high-quality polyurethane core.
-Fiberglass offers many different benefits such as security, durability, and is both waterproof and windproof.
-It is less likely to warp or bow, which is a common problem you’re likely to experience with a uPVC or timber door.
+Our composite doors are made from fibreglass with a high-quality polyurethane core.
+Fibreglass offers many different benefits, such as security and increased durability while also being waterproof and windproof.
+It is less likely to warp or bow, a common problem you’re likely to experience with a uPVC or timber door.

 Door swelling in the sun